catalyst-cloud/catalystcloud-docs/source/contributing.rst

 Submitting your changes to be added
 ===================================

-Submit a `pull request<https://help.github.com/articles/using-pull-requests/>`_ to Catalyst Cloud.
+Submit a `pull request <https://help.github.com/articles/using-pull-requests/>`_ to Catalyst Cloud on GitHub.

 Our awesome team of document reviewers will peer review and proof read your documentation changes and merge your pull request.
 Once it is merged, the